-Our electrical engineering courses are practical and hands-on.
+Our electrical and electronic engineering courses are practical and hands-on.
 You’ll spend lots of time in the workshops and labs trying out the latest electronics equipment.
 It’s a great place to practice using workbench-simulated circuits, electronic workbenches and lab volt electronic computer hardware.

 Study electrical engineering and you’ll learn how to test circuits, repair faults, pre-wire electrical installations and connect electric motors and transformers.

-The certificate level electrical engineering courses are great preparation for an apprenticeship as an electrican or electrical engineer.
+The certificate level electrical engineering courses are great preparation for an apprenticeship as an electrician or electrical engineer.
 They give you a good grounding in electrical theory, as well as teaching you about the equipment you’ll use on the job and safe working techniques.